cme212/course/notes/lecture-03/make.md

 When you have code that is used by multiple applications, it is good idea to compile it as a library.
-That way, you will build the shared code once, and only link to it when building your applications.
+That way, you build the shared code once, and then link to it when building different applications.
 There are two ways to link to a library:

 * Static linking will link the library together with other object files into a single binary executable.